Procedures for Business Continuity

 - A faculty member’s computer dongle broke ($25) and he needs it to connect his computer equipment.

-- The Grounds card has a $1,000 approved limit to replace parts and purchase essential supplies for the grounds crew.
+- The Grounds card has a $2,500 limit to replace parts and purchase essential supplies for the grounds crew.

-- A part in one of the mowers (it’s that time a year!) broke and the replacement part is $300.
+- A part on a piece of equipment broke and the replacement part is $300.

 - No additional approvals are needed and the part was ordered.